 The Board supports a working environment for its staff that is conducive to quality productivity and employee satisfaction.
-It, therefore, endorses a ban on smoking and smokeless tobacco in work and/or common areas at the domicile of its staff offices.
+It, therefore, endorses a ban on smoking, smokeless tobacco, and vaping in work and/or common areas at the domicile of its staff offices.